 [PATCH] [POWERPC] Optimize counting distinct entries in the relocation sections

-> not zero.
-The first is to use the st_other field in the symbol to
+> The first is to use the st_other field in the symbol to

 > record whether we have seen a R_PPC_REL24 reloc referring to the